Podcastindex-org/podcast-namespace/value/value.md

 The value block is designed to be flexible enough to handle most any cryptocurrency, and even fiat currencies with a given API that exposes a compatible process.

-Currently, development is centered fully on [Lightning](https://github.com/lightningnetwork) using the "keysend" protocol.
+Currently, development is centered mostly on [Lightning](https://github.com/lightningnetwork) using the "keysend" method.
 Keysend allows for push based payments without the recipient needing to generate an invoice to receive them.
 Another method to send spontaneous payments via Lightning is AMP, atomic [multipath payments][AMP].
 AMP supersedes keysend in many ways and allows for more robust and larger payments.
 However, it is still in beta and thus not widely implemented as of now.

 [AMP]: https://bitcoinops.org/en/topics/multipath-payments/